Mike-Mountain/ngNewTab/README.md

 ChromeNewTab (or ngNewTab) is a starter page for a new tab built as a Chrome extension.

 Feel free to fork the project.
-I won't accept any Pull Requests until I can get a style guide and planning wiki up.
-I'm not actually expecting anyone to even see this anyway, never mind make a PR.
-So if you want to and I'm taking too long, just shout.

 ## Usage

-This project currently utilises Firebase (and [AngularFire2](https://github.com/angular/angularfire2)) for it's server (Planning on building my own one day).
+The API for this project can be found [here](https://github.com/Mike-Mountain/ngNewTabApi).
-In order to make full use of the app, set up a project on your firebase console, and add the config variable to your environments files (as stated [here](https://github.com/angular/angularfire2/blob/master/docs/install-and-setup.md)).
+The project uses Firebase for authentication, so if you're going to use it make sure you've set up a project on your firebase console and put the config object into your environments folder as decribed [here](https://github.com/angular/angularfire2/blob/master/docs/install-and-setup.md).

-Once Firebase is configured, test it on your local development server with `ng serve`.
+Test on your local development server with `ng serve`.

 Once you're happy, run the Build with `ng build`.
 In the `app` folder, you'll find a `manifest.json` file.
 Edit as you wish and then copy that file into your built project inside your `dist` folder.